Tuesday, April 25, 2023

 If hyperbolic geometry is used to compute statistics, then every moment, not merely odd moments, about the mean, are zero.
 The Standard Deviation is then a measurement of Error, not of Variance.
 Even a system without mean error, or any individual errors, will still have a Variance.

-Just as on the surface of the Earth, Euclidean geometry is used unless the distance between two points is large compared to the radius of the earth, ( i.e. the Earth is flat locally but spherical globally), so too the universe can be assumed to be Euclidean, flat, unless the distances and speeds involved are enormous (i.e. the universe is flat locally, but hyperbolic globally.)
+Just as on the surface of the Earth, Euclidean geometry is used unless the distance between two points is large compared to the radius of the earth, ( i.e. the Earth is flat locally but spherical globally), so too the universe can be assumed to be Euclidean, flat, unless the distances and speeds involved are enormous (i.e. the universe is flat locally, but hyperbolic universally.)

 [1] Mabkhout SA.
 Non dark hyperbolic universe.
-Phys Astron Int J. 2019;3(1):1-12.
+Phys Astron Int.
+J. 2019:3(1):1-12.
 DOI: 10.15406/paij.2019.03.00148 accessed at https://medcraveonline.com/PAIJ/non-dark-hyperbolic-universe.html on April 17, 2023

 No comments: